laisee/NEM-tx-monitor/README.md

 1. check out the code
 2. add new heroku app
-3. assign one or more BCH addresses to the Heroku config setting => "heroku config:set NEM_ADDRESS_LIST=XXX,YYY,ZZZ" assign separate addresses by use of commas
+3. assign one or more NEM addresses to the Heroku config setting => "heroku config:set NEM_ADDRESS_LIST=XXX,YYY,ZZZ" assign separate addresses by use of commas